-The other evening - people always meet sooner or later in Paris - we dined opposite each other at a friend's table; the same as in the old days, the same dreamy glance, questioning and hesitating behind his spectacles, the same characteristic talker's face, in which one's attention is engrossed by the fold of the lips, by the shape of the mouth, instinct with audacity but devoid of will.
+The other evening-people always meet sooner or later in Paris-we dined opposite each other at a friend's table; the same as in the old days, the same dreamy glance, questioning and hesitating behind his spectacles, the same characteristic talker's face, in which one's attention is engrossed by the fold of the lips, by the shape of the mouth, instinct with audacity but devoid of will.
 Proud and erect withal, but all white; white as to his thick hair, white as to his short whiskers, white as a camp abandoned after a disastrous campaign, and covered with snow.
 And with all the rest, the jarring, nervous voice of those who have more upon their heart than they care to display.

-And I remembered the young tribune, black as a crow, of whom I once caught a glimpse in Père Ortolan's salon.

-Émile Ollivier was born at Marseille in 1825.
-He was admitted to the bar at the age of twenty-one, and two years later, after the Revolution of 1848, was made commissaire of the Republic in the departments of Bouches-du-Rhône and Var.
-His administration was not successful and he was soon removed from that post 'o that of prefect of Haute-Marne, - an exchange which was so evidently a degradation that he was with difficulty dissuaded by his friends from resigning.
+And I remembered the young tribune, black as a crow, of whom I once caught a glimpse in Père Ortolan's salon.1 public in the departments of Bouches-du-Rhône and Var.
+His administration was not successful and he was soon removed from that post to that of prefect of Haute-Marne, - an exchange which was so evidently a degradation that he was with difficulty dissuaded by his friends from resigning.
 Louis Napoléon eventually dismissed him and he returned to private life and the practice of his professio